 You don’t have to be Warren Buffett to know how to find undervalued stocks.
-Finding undervalued stocks is not an easy task.
-There are many factors you have to consider.
+In fact, there are several types of undervalued stocks and many ways to find them.

 Trading under book value